 What should I do?
 Results could be interesting!

 - 100 dips a day only?

 - 200 dips a day only?

 - 300 dips a day only?

 Bodybuilding and want to develop the chest?
 Want that huge wide sweeping Greek God ‘carved from stone’ Chest!?
-Want to take your Diamond Push Up game to the next level?
+Want to take your Push Ups game to the next level?
 Better start doing dips for the chest then!
-Just like the legendary Diamond Push Up the dip hits every muscle in the upper body.
+Just like the legendary Push Ups the dip hits every muscle in the upper body.
 Know as ‘The Upper Squat’ and ‘Number 1 Chest Exercise’ this incredibly powerful move targets way more than just the pecs!
 We already know, just like the Diamond Push Up that when you utilise bodyweight exercises correctly you get a bigger testosterone and growth hormone boost compared to just isolation exercise (think bicep curls) PLUS more calories are burned meaning a reduction in body fat over time.
 This puts dips right at the front of your chest workout to build a rock hard armour plate AND lose the ‘man boobs’ (hate that saying) along the way.